Vic Fazio: Congress

 Fazio was elected as a Democrat to the 96th and to the nine succeeding Congresses (January 3, 1979 – January 3, 1999).
 He represented California's 4th congressional district from 1979 to 1993 and after redistricting changed district numbers he represented California's 3rd congressional district from 1993 to 1999.

 As congressman, he lobbied to set aside area as a wildlife refuge below the I-80 overpass between Davis and Sacramento.
 His efforts led to the establishment of the Vic Fazio Yolo Wildlife Area, dedicated in 1997 by President Bill Clinton.
 The region is in Yolo County and is known to locals as the 'Yolo Bypass,' a seasonal wetlands generated by controlled fall, winter, and spring flooding.
 The refuge provides valuable winter habitat for waterfowl and shorebirds.
 It is additionally used as a Pacific Flyway stop-over by migrant waterfowl and shorebirds during fall and spring migrations, and can be accessed for visitation by an auto tour route.

 Fazio won his first seven terms without serious difficulty, but his district was made measurably more rural and Republican after the 1990s round of redistricting.
 He only won 51 percent of the vote in 1992 against former state senator H.L.
 Richardson.
 In 1994, he was nearly defeated, winning by only three percentage points.
 In 1996 he was elected by a larger margin, winning 54%.
 He announced he would not run for re-election in 1998, in November of the prior year.
+With Fazio gone, the district would go on to elect a Republican, Doug Ose in 1998.